The United Buddy Bear exhibition, Berlin 2011

 Thanks for dropping by.
 I'm Sam, a researcher in the Geography and Earth Sciences Department at Aberystwyth University, Wales, UK.
 My passion lies in trying to make a positive impact in the world through critical exploration of the ways our species can live on this planet and sharing what understandings I glean.

 Cold edged Geography?
 Some literal translations of the name Svalbard come out as 'cold edge', more often 'cold coast', but the idea of being on the cold edge of geography struck a chord with me.
 Perhaps because the PhD saw me return to the discipline after a bit of a break, or maybe I just have a serious case of academic imposter syndrome!
 You can find out more about me here, follow me on Twitter and academia.edu.
 Feel free to get in touch and comment.

 My research interests include: polar, arctic and rural geographies, climate change, nature-culture relationships, theories of value, globalisation, assemblage theory and participatory methods.
 Through my other activities, and past work I am also interested in the geographies of making, environmental building and behaviour change.

-I am now working a little closer to home on the Welsh aspects of the Global-Rural project.
+Between my PhD and this follow up project I have been working a little closer to home on the Welsh aspects of the Global-Rural project.
 The team are looking at processes of globalisation in rural contexts.
-My work is developing ideas around everyday globalisation through an indepth case study of Newtown, mid-Wales.
-I am also exploring globalisation at festival events in rural Wales.
-It's an exciting project to be involved with as we draw together the theoretical and emperical links between our case study sites in rural Australia, Brazil, China, Canada, Ireland, Liberia New Zealand and Wales.
+My work has been on developing ideas around everyday globalisation through an indepth case study of Newtown, mid-Wales.
+I have also been exploring globalisation at festival events in rural Wales.